 However, his birthday is arguably the least important fact about Ayazi that you should know.

-He knows five different languages (and is working on Spanish), has lived in five different countries, is the president of his JAG chapter (Jobs for Arizona’s Graduates), is a talented soccer player and lives alone.
+He knows five different languages (and is working on Spanish), has lived in five different countries, is the president of his JAG chapter (Jobs for Arizona’s Graduates), is a talented soccer player and student at Central High School, and lives alone.
 But these responsibilities are minuscule in comparison to what he faced to get here.

 In many ways he is similar to your average American kid.
 He embraces his education to the fullest extent, his favorite actor is Dwayne ‘The Rock’ Johnson, and his favorite soccer team is FC Barcelona.